bstaton1/LKG-RRS/README.md

 > This repository stores the code and data used to perform the GL(M)M analyses presented in the manuscript _Improved productivity of naturalized spring Chinook salmon following reintroduction using a hatchery stock into Lookingglass Creek, Oregon_ by H.M.
 Nuetzel, P.F.
 Galbreath, B.A.
 Staton, C.A.
 Crump, L.M.
 Naylor, and G.E.
-Shippentower, submitted for publication.
+Shippentower, currently in preparation.

 ## Repo Organization